 You can store any leftover stuffed poblanos in an airtight container for up to 5 days after preparing them.
 We’re not sure if freezing is a great method, we’ve never tried it.
 To be honest, they don’t last that long because they’re so delicious!
 To reheat, you can either warm them up for about 1-2 minutes on high in the microwave, or put them back in the oven for 10-15 minutes at around 300°F.

-Looking For More Recipes Using Kiolbassa Smoked Meats Recipes?
+Looking For More Food?
+Check Out These Recipes Using Kiolbassa Smoked Meats Recipes?

 - Cajun Shrimp Sausage and Peppers Skillet